Camera Lenses

 Pros of Wide-Angle Lenses

-• Although it’s debatable, wide-angle lenses force you to get up close and personal with your subject.
+• Although debatable, wide-angle lenses force you to get up close and personal with your subject.
 This helps you catch details that you would otherwise miss from a distance.

 • Wide-angle lenses are usually smaller and lighter, giving you a lightweight solution for a full day of photo journaling.